 Can I choose to authenticate to a specific IdP such as a HR/Benefits/Payroll software?

 Yes!
-You can link to AD, ADFS, Azure, OneLogin, Okta, and Shibboleth sourced SAML IdP as long as it is set up correctly in the account AND the email addresses match what is used in employee’s When I Work profile.
+You can link to AD, ADFS, Azure, OneLogin, Okta, and Shibboleth sourced SAML IdP as long as it is set up correctly in the account AND the email addresses match what is used in user’s When I Work profile.

 What if I run into issues locating the long key?